-When a family member of loved one is struggling with a substance use disorder or alcoholism, it can have a profound effect on the family.
+When a family member of loved one is struggling with a substance or alcohol use disorder, it can have a profound effect on the family.
 Depending on the severity of the situation, the person with the disorder can create chaos in the home by stealing from family members, acting violently or acting despondently and not partaking in family activities or meals.
 They can skip work or school or get themselves arrested.
-It can make the home--which should be a place of comfort and serenity-- feel like a war zone or it can feel like one of the family members is missing.
+It can make the home—which should be a place of comfort and serenity—feel like a war zone or like one of the family members is missing.

 Too often, we try to deal with this situation on our own because we want to keep these matters private or are ashamed of our loved one and how he or she is behaving.
 But there are many others who share similar experiences, and there is comfort in knowing you are not alone.
 Al-anon and Nar-Anon meetings can be very helpful for family members and loved ones who are struggling in this situation.